<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 Here, you can add sections to your workflow form, and set each section as Read only, Hidden or Editable for this phase.

-See Set up a Form within a Workflow for a step-by-step walkthrough.
+See Set up a Workflow Form for a step-by-step walkthrough.

 Approval